Sign in Create account

 Row 10: as row 8.

-Repeat rows 9 and 10 until piece measures about 5.5” from the underarm, ending with row 8 of Chart B. You will now split the piece in two and begin working flat over the back then the front to create the side vents.
+Repeat rows 9 and 10 until the piece measures about 5.5” from the underarm, ending with row 8 of Chart B. You will now split the piece in two and begin working flat over the back then the front to create the side vents.

 Back Edging